Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 ![GitHub actions settings](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/enable-token.png)

-Caprover uses Docker to create apps, to deploy our Nextjs app we will create a Dockerfile
+CapRover uses Docker to create apps, to deploy our Next.js app we will create a Dockerfile

 ```docker
 FROM node:16-alpine